blackjackz151/git-ddit/README.md

 A distributed and decentralised issue tracking system for Git.

+## Dissertation Abstract

+Git is a distributed version control system used primarily for source-code management.
+One of the main features of Git is that it is decentralised.
+Each repository is self-contained, and data can be synchronised between repositories by pushing and pulling, without the need for a central repository.

+GitHub is a popular Git repository hosting service that developers commonly use for the convenience of sharing changes to the project codebase over the internet.
+Services like GitHub often offer their own features such as issue tracking and continuous integration pipelines.
+The problem with using an issue tracking system on GitHub or a similar service is that it breaks the decentralised nature of Git.

+This project aims to create an ITS that takes advantage of Git’s distributed and decentralised nature.
+Issues will exist within the self-contained Git repository giving every developer a full copy of the issue history.
+These issues will then be able to be pushed, pulled, merged, and synchronised along with all the other data stored in the repository.

 ## How to use
 To use a command the basic format: `git ddit <command> [args]` is used.
 An example is `git ddit show –id myissue`